Samara Weaving

 Samara Weaving as a child

-Sam, as the actress's relatives call her, and her sister Morgan, who is also an actress, remember their childhood as an exciting journey.
+Sam, as her family calls her, and her actress sister Morgan remember their childhood as an exciting journey.
 Together with their parents, the sisters lived first in Singapore, then in Fiji and Indonesia.

 Moving around and traveling as much as I did as a kid had a profound effect on me.
 If I had stayed in one house my entire childhood and teenage years, I would be far less likely to have the courage and drive and ambition that I have now—and that you really need as an actor.

-It wasn't until 2004 that the family settled back in Australia, where Samara attended Pittwater School and later completed her high school education at a girls' school in Canberra.
+The family didn't settle back in Australia until 2004, where Samara attended Pittwater School before finishing high school at a girls' school in Canberra.
 One of Samara's fondest memories of her youth is associated with the local youth theatre.
-"We played the seven deadly sins, stripped down and performed in the creative space of Garema Place, consumed by the theatre," recalls the actress.
+"We played the seven deadly sins, stripped down and performed in the creative space of Garema Place, completely consumed by theatre," the actress recalls.

 Samara Weaving in her school years